nishalsehan/OAuth_application/README.md

-Please Fallowing the instructions to befor use this.
+Please Follow the instructions before use this.

 Open your project using Vs code or PhpStorm & run composer install command.